 Review summary: Canon 200D vs T6i

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon T6i – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D:

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.4 EV of extra DR).